tsykoduk/greg.nokes.name/_posts/2005-08-23-the-toaster-rebellion-of-08.md

 ---
 <blockquote>The appliance fanatics will no doubt tell you it was a lot worse than it really was.
 For the rest of us, though, it will go down as a humorous lesson for mankind.
 An historic footnote not quite on a par with the launching of Sputnik , but closer to when the Air Force shot down Larry Ellison's<sup><a href="#fn1">1</a></sup> <span class="caps">MIG</span>-23 because he just wouldn't stop buzz-strafing Bill Gates' bigger and better home.</blockquote>

-	<p>-<a href="http://informationwarfare.blogspot.com/2005/08/toaster-rebellion-of-08.html">Information Warfare: The Toaster Rebellion of '08</a></p>
+	-<a href="http://informationwarfare.blogspot.com/2005/08/toaster-rebellion-of-08.html">Information Warfare: The Toaster Rebellion of '08</a>

-	<p>Ok.. you really need to check this story out.
-It is just cool!</p>
+	Ok.. you really need to check this story out.
+It is just cool!